 Biblical Fasting for Spiritual Breakthrough

 Some time ago, I read a book by Elmer L. Towns called Fasting for Spiritual Breakthrough [this is not an affiliate link].
-It is an excellent book based on the 9 Biblical fasts (he doesn’t talk about the Jesus Fast.)
-He details each fast with a step by step guide helping you to fast and seek God in the right way.
+It is an excellent book based on these 9 Biblical fasts, above, (he doesn’t talk about the Jesus Fast though.)
+He details each fast with a step-by-step guide helping you to fast and seek God in the right way.

 When I first began to study this discipline of Biblical fasting, I started with Saint Paul’s Fast as I had a decision to make and I needed God to guide me.
 I kept a notebook and wrote out the steps and prayed through them.

 Saint Paul’s Fast is a three-day fast with five steps to decision making.
 It took all three days to work through this and on day three, I knew that I knew what God wanted me to do.
 This was four years ago now and I have fulfilled what the LORD gave me to do!